alexharv074/aws_exam_notes/developer/beanstalk_notes.md

 - Immutable – Deploy the new version to a fresh group of instances by performing an immutable update.

 Blue/green deployments require that your environment runs independently of your production database, if your application uses one.
 If your environment has an Amazon RDS DB instance attached to it, the data will not transfer over to your second environment, and will be lost if you terminate the original environment.

-## Configuring

-Elastic Beanstalk supports two methods of saving configuration option settings:

-- `.ebextensions`: Configuration files in YAML or JSON format can be included in your application's source code in a directory named .ebextensions and deployed as part of your application source bundle.
-You create and manage configuration files locally.

-- Saved configurations: are templates that you create from a running environment or JSON options file and store in Elastic Beanstalk.
-Existing saved configurations can also be extended to create a new configuration.

-Change instance type on a running config.
-Create a config file in S3 with instance type use the same during instance creation.
-Confusing!
-Is this right?
-But you can't use the configuration details page to change a running config.

 ## Custom platform